Cheek filler is a fantastic skill for new injectors to master as this mid-face treatment can elevate a person’s entire look when done well.

 Make sure you’re on bone and change your needle regularly

-Dr Kalpna Pindolia, director of education and aesthetics specialist at STORY Marylebone.
+Dr Kalpna Pindolia, director of education and aesthetics specialist at STORY Marylebone

-Always make sure you’re gently on bone for supraperiosteal techniques.
+For cheek filler, always make sure you’re gently on bone for supraperiosteal techniques.
 If you’re not, just withdraw the needle, palpate and try again.

 Don’t over-promise results with 1ml of filler, it’s a tiny amount in practice.